University of Indonesia: Library

 The library at the Depok campus was launched on May 13, 2011.
-Built on a 33,000 meter square area, this library is considered the largest library in Southeast Asia.
+Built on a 33,000m² area, this library is considered the largest library in Southeast Asia.
 Designed according to a sustainable building concept, the library powers itself with solar energy.
 It is smoke-free, green, and economical in terms of electricity, water and paper usage.
-Universitas Indonesia Library has the capacity to accommodate about 20,000 visitors per day and have collection of 1,500,000 books.
+Universitas Indonesia Library has the capacity to accommodate about 20,000 visitors per day and has a collection of 1,500,000 books.

 Dormitory

 Universitas Indonesia has two student dormitories, one in Depok (Asrama UI) and one in Wismarini.
 The first dormitory is located on the Depok campus and has 480 men's rooms and 615 women's rooms, with each accommodating one to three persons.
 The Wismarini dormitory is located at Jl.
 Otto Iskandar no. 38 Jakarta Timur and has 72 men's rooms and 111 women's rooms.
 The Wismarini dormitory is only for students who take lectures at the Medicine or Dental faculties and any program held at Salemba campus.

 Primarily dedicated for students for regular and vocation program, the maximum duration for rent in the Depok dormitory (Asrama UI) is 1 year.
-The facilities in this dormitory are rooms, canteen, wi-fi, campus bus, campus bike, automatic teller machine, praying area, and security.
-The foods and drinks served in this dormitory canteen are relatively affordable, and usually fully-seated by students.
+The facilities in this dormitory are rooms, canteen, wi-fi, campus bus and campus bike stations, an ATM, prayer area, and security.

 Mosque

 Masjid Ukhuwah Islamiyah (MUI)

 Casually pronounced by its abbreviation "MUI".
 This mosque is in the Depok campus, surrounded by a natural environment and Kenanga Lake.
 Construction began on January 28, 1987, and it was used for the first time on September 4, 1987, for Friday prayer.
-This mosque is relatively located at the center of the university, making it commonly full capacity during Friday prayer.
-There are also large capacity parking lots in front of the mosque for convenience.
-The mosque is served by campus bus route, with bus stop dedicated to the mosque namely "Halte MUI" or MUI Bus Stop.
+There are parking lots in front of the mosque, which is also served by the campus bus.

 Masjid Arief Rahman Hakim (ARH) at Salemba

-Construction of this mosque, located inside the Salemba campus, was started in 1966 based on a UI rector's decree.
-ARH mosque's vision is to become the center of Islam on the campus, to produce modern Muslims who have both faith and scientific thought, capable of practicing religion and solving religious problems.
+Construction of this mosque, located in the Salemba campus, was started in 1966 based on a UI rector's decree.